What are the lessons I learned from my birth experience?

 5. Have a post-partum plan

 Having a supportive environment will speed up physical, mental and spiritual recovery and contribute to a smooth transition into motherhood.
 Planning ahead can ease any difficult start.
 Collecting a wide range of professionals to call on in case of need can be reassuring.
 Devising a birth and postpartum plan between partners is a wise decision.
+Check out this blogpost to learn more about it.

 6. Ask for help – clearly